The Best Free Book Cover Makers (and a Few Paid Ones)

 5. Blurb BookWright

 There’s something weird about using design software that isn’t designed in an aesthetically pleasing way.
 Luckily, that’s not something to worry about with Blurb BookWright.
-It’s a pleasure to work on, and to look at.
+It’s a pleasure to work on and to look at it.

 Most people turn to Blurb when they’re looking to also design the interior of their books, as their tool is very friendly to image-heavy genres, like cookbooks coffee-table photography books.
 But it’s an inexpensive option for formatting trade novels as well, and it works well as a book cover maker.
 Their design tool, BookWright, is absolutely free to download and has valuable learning resources built-in.
 Using it is a bit like a mix of one of the template resources and one of the Photoshop-type programs, but simpler to use.